rycus86/githooks/githooks/Readme.md

   - ...
   - batch N

-This hower poses the question: How should we define these batches.
+This however poses the question: How should we define these batches?
 Should we have folders e.g. `<sharedRepo>/.githooks/<hookName>`: *[not done]*

 ```shell